Health & Fitness Calculators

 (High hip / waist) < 1.193

-This is your body type if the difference between your hips and bust is greater than or equal to 3.6 inches but less than 10 inches and the difference between your hips and waist is greater than or equal to 9 inches.
-Additionally, your high hip/waist ratio should be less than 1.193.
+This is your ideal match if the difference between your hips and bust is between 3.6 and 10 inches, and the difference between your hips and waist is greater than or equal to 9 inches.
+Additionally, your high hip-to-waist ratio must be less than 1.193.

 Top Hourglass Body Shape

-Measure the difference between your bust and hips and the difference between your bust and waist.
+Evaluate the difference between your bust and hips, alongside the difference between your bust and waist.

 1" < (Bust - Hips) < 10"